INTERVIEWS

 Though we have been in the business for almost two decades, we still have a lot of energy to move forward.
 IT is an industry that changes all the time, and every day brings us many new challenges.

 To be honest, COO is just a title.
 I do a lot of things that CEOs usually perform.
-My most typical everyday activities include longterm strategy planning, overseeing the departments’ work (Sales and Marketing, Delivery, Finance, Legal).
+My most typical everyday activities include long-term strategy planning, and overseeing the departments’ work (Sales and Marketing, Delivery, Finance, Legal).
 I also do account management for a few projects.

 Peter Drucker once said that “Culture eats strategy for breakfast”.
 Having a good and healthy work culture is essential for success.
 We think that culture is about how we make decisions.

-Some of the rules we put into the company’s values: Respect, Openness, Uniqueness, and Improvement.
+Some of the rules we put into the company’s values are respect, Openness, Uniqueness, and Improvement.

-Such situations happen sporadically, but after a long discussion, we come to an agreement.
+Such situations happen sporadically, but after a long discussion, we agree.
 I wish I didn’t have to spend my time on those things, so I could put more time into operational management.

 The way Artificial Intelligence is essayed in sci-fi movies it’s yet to reach that level in real life.
 Technologies that people call AI are improving every day.
 However, most of them require a lot of investment (like datasets for ML).